ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _The Hebrew Standard of Australasia (Sydney, NSW : 1895 - 1953)_

 #### 1897-11-19 &middot; Sydney, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-ves are those that bless —
+ul lives are those that bless —
 Silent rivers of happiness, Whose hidden
 fountains but few may guess.
 Beautiful
 twilight, at set of sun ; Beautiful